jonathanscleon/scribden-ionic/README.md

 - Clean up use of Mudder; encapsulate in a service

 ## MVP Test TODO
-- Retain user defined sort order for check list items
 - Auth
 - Share items
+- Redirects for form submissions for auth pages
+- Reset password page that takes token provided by email
+- Investigate auth constraints
+- Lock down API for unregistered users

+## MVP Launch
 - Add local notifications for reminders
 - Use basic key/value store for keeping track of current reminders, in order to sync with shared reminders.
 Remove this once full SQLite sync is available.

-## MVP Launch
 - Search by tag
 - Add UI for deleting behaviors
 - Themes